nsomar/Guaka/Readme.md

 ## Installation
-You can install Macaw using Swift package manager (SPM) and carthage
+You can install Guaka using Swift package manager (SPM) and carthage

 ### Swift Package Manager
 Add swiftline as dependency in your `Package.swift`